RjDeVerra/Data-Source-API-Analyst-Test/README.md

-# Data-Source-API-Analyst-Test
-Homework assignment for Data Source API Analyst role.

 # Data Source API Analyst Test

 ## Description
-This repository is created as part of a testing assignment.
 The task is to test the GitHub API via Postman.

 ## Contents
 - **Postman_Collection/**: Postman collection with requests to test the API.